ou-elot/BENG182-A1/README.md

 ## Commands for Questions Requiring Code

+**Note that all output files will be sent to PythonCode directory, the directory containing all the python scripts**

 ### Question 1
 Run command `python hello.py`.
 The output will be shown in terminal.